 Good: Minimizing costs of work done wrong

 You can work on wrong things for a very long time.
 A product nobody really needs is a great example.
 Or a feature nobody needs.
 The longer we do something wrong, the more it costs.
 A deadline helps us to end this cycle and not go broke.
-For a project team, that’s also the only way to stay sane.
+For a product team, that’s also the only way to stay sane.

 Well, it’s also possible we’re doing something right, but doing it the wrong way, half-assing every task all along.
 At a certain point, it always becomes clear that everything needs to be redone.
 This is where an old joke comes to mind: you shouldn’t postpone things to half-ass them, half-ass them immediately so that you’ll have enough time to rework.
 Procrastination is bad, so set deadline and don’t be lazy.